 As smoking can contract the blood vessels, exercise does the opposite.
 It opens up the body vessels and allows blood to pump more freely through the body, which actually widens the blood cells.
 This is because the body produces more nitric oxide.
-You could also take a supplement like NitroGenix365 to have a similar effect.
+You could also take a supplement to have a similar effect.
 This extra push for the circulation helps to get the blood into your penis for a healthy erection.

 4. Cut Down on Sugar

 Type 2 Diabetes can cause erectile dysfunction.
 This is because diabetes can cause damage to the nerves which help you to experience sexual pleasure.
 With damage to these nerves, the penis does not receive the electrical impulses which arouse the brain, sending blood to the penis.
 Without this arousal and blood supply, the penis will not become erect.

 Most men have experienced performance anxiety in their time where an erection doesn’t come because you are too nervous.
 If you have a lot of stress in your life from your job or other factors, this will also contribute to you not being able to get an erection.
 You need to think about how to create a more calm environment in your life where you can relax.
 When you are stressed, the body releases cortisol which causes everything to tense including the blood vessels, stopping the blood flow.